FerretDB/FerretDB/website/docs/understanding-ferretdb.md

 }
 ```

-## Indexing

-FerretDB does not currently support indexing.
-Kindly check [our roadmap](https://github.com/orgs/FerretDB/projects/2) or the [open issue on indexing support](https://github.com/FerretDB/FerretDB/issues/78) to know when this will be made available available.

 ## Data Storage

 For PostgreSQL, FerretDB converts MongoDB drivers and protocols to SQL, where we convert MongoDB bson to jsonb and store it as a value in a row.